 - Triceps: The push-up movement also engages the triceps muscles located in the back of the upper arm.

-- Shoulders: The rowing motion of the exercise works the deltoid muscles in the shoulders.
+- Shoulders: The exercise’s rowing motion works the shoulders’ deltoid muscles.

 - Back: The rowing motion specifically targets the latissimus dorsi muscle, the largest muscle in the back, as well as the rhomboids and the lower trapezius.

-- Core: Maintaining a stable plank position throughout the exercise works the muscles of the core, including the rectus abdominis, transverse abdominis, and obliques.
+- Core: Maintaining a stable plank position throughout the exercise works the core muscles, including the rectus abdominis, transverse abdominis, and obliques.

 How To Do Dumbbell Renegade Row Push Ups